somethingdarkside1/somethingdarkside1.github.io/_posts/2024-12-16-The-DOS-Era-where-it-all-began.md

 ---
 layout: post
 title:  The DOS Era: Where it all began (Taylor’s Version)
 description: A heartfelt memoir tracing the evolution of personal computing, from a 4.77MHz Schneider Euro AT in the 1980s to today's AI and VR landscape.
-The author shares his experiences with early programming, iconic games like Prince of Persia, and the transformative developments in GPU technology.
-This nostalgic piece connects the wonder of early computing discoveries with modern technological breakthroughs, offering unique insights into how far we've come and where we're heading.
 date:   2024-12-16 15:01:35 +0300
+permalink: /dos-era/
 image:  '/images/dos-era.jpg'
 tags:   [technology, history, personal, computing, nostalgia, retro-gaming, gaming, AI, memoir, programming]
 featured: true